 Weather

-Moving into winter, November offers excellent weather on the Galapágos Islands with temperatures around 79 °F. As the sea turns warmer, temperatures rise to around 73 °F. November is a part of the dry season and the skies are usually sunny, so it's the perfect time to travel if you prefer a milder climate, without too much heat and humidity.
-Bring some warmer clothes with you for the evenings, or if you plan on boat tours or sailing between the islands.
-You might occasionally experience mist and drizzle, although it is not that common.
-The weather is excellent for snorkeling, swimming, and hiking.
+November offers excellent weather on the Galapágos Islands, with temperatures around 79°F (26°C).
+As the sea turns warmer, temperatures rise to around 73°F (23°C).
+November is part of the dry season, and the skies are usually sunny, so it's the perfect time to travel if you prefer a milder climate without too much heat or humidity.
+Bring some warmer clothes for the evenings, or if you plan to take boat tours or sail between the islands.
+You might occasionally experience mist and drizzle, although it's not that common.

-The Humboldt Current begins to draw away from the islands, and the winds calm down significantly as well, making it an excellent time to enjoy a nice swim.
-Bring a wetsuit with you, especially for snorkeling and diving activities.
-Make sure to look at the weather forecast and research the chances of an El Niño event—a warm ocean current that occasionally hits the islands, bringing increased rainfall and higher temperatures.
-It is wise to avoid traveling during the current since a lot of activities get canceled, and it becomes more difficult to tour around the islands.
-The wildlife is also negatively affected as the nutrient-rich Humbolt Current gets replaced with nutrient-poor warmer waters.
+The Humboldt Current begins to move away from the islands, and the winds calm significantly, making it an excellent time to enjoy a nice swim (though pack a wetsuit, especially for snorkeling and diving activities).
+Make sure to check the weather forecast and research the likelihood of an El Niño event—a warm ocean current that occasionally hits the islands, bringing increased rainfall and higher temperatures.
+It's wise to avoid traveling during El Niño, as many activities are canceled and it becomes more difficult to tour the islands.
+The wildlife is also negatively affected as the nutrient-rich Humboldt Current is replaced by nutrient-poor, warmer waters.

 Crowds & Costs

 November is relatively quiet, particularly in the middle of the month.
-It is considered the low season on the Galapágos Islands with less tourism overall.
-At the beginning and end of November, you can expect it to get slightly busier with All Soul's Day celebrations starting the month and Thanksgiving taking place at the end.
-All Soul's Day is celebrated all over South America, attracting travelers from the neighboring countries, while Thanksgiving brings vacationers from the United States and Canada.
+It's considered the low season on the Galapágos Islands with less tourism overall.
+At the beginning and end of November, you can expect it to get slightly busier, with All Souls' Day celebrations starting the month and American Thanksgiving at the end.
+All Souls' Day is celebrated throughout South America, attracting travelers from neighboring countries, while Thanksgiving draws vacationers from the United States.

 Prices are pretty low on flights, accommodations, and tours in the middle of the month, and you have a good chance of finding good deals.
-If you instead plan on traveling during the holidays, you should book your stay and plane tickets far in advance, as well as any cruises as they tend to get more crowded.
+If you plan to travel during the holidays, book your stay and plane tickets far in advance, as well as any cruises, since they tend to get more crowded.
 Overall, you can expect a relaxing and quiet vacation on the Galapágos Islands in November.

 Where to Go

-November on the Galapágos Islands is perfect for sightseeing on land and sea.
-Snorkeling and swimming are particularly good thanks to the weather, active marine life, and the changing Humbolt Current.
-Head to Fernandina Island to swim among penguins, marine iguanas, and spot some dolphins.
+November on the Galapágos Islands is perfect for land and sea sightseeing.
+Snorkeling and swimming are particularly good thanks to the weather, active marine life, and the changing Humboldt Current.
+Head to Isla Fernandina to swim among penguins, marine iguanas, and spot some dolphins.

-On the eastern coast of Santiago Island, you will find Sullivan Bay—named after Charles Darwin's lieutenant, Bartholomew James Sulivan.
+On the eastern coast of Isla Santiago, you'll find Sullivan Bay—named after Charles Darwin's lieutenant, Bartholomew James Sullivan.
 Walk through swathes of pahoehoe lava flows that are over a century old to find petrified, rumpled land punctuated by hollowed pockets of gas, hornitos, and the remains of the landscape overtaken by heat.

-Just off Isabela Island, you will find the geological formation Los Túneles (The Tunnels), which is one of the best snorkeling sites on the Galapágos Islands.
-These volcanic tunnels create naturally formed lava bridges with plenty of hideaways for marine life and seabirds.
+Just off Isla Isabela, you'll find the geological formation Los Túneles (The Tunnels), which is one of the best snorkeling sites on the Galapágos Islands.
+These volcanic tunnels are naturally formed lava bridges with plenty of hideaways for marine life and seabirds.

-On Santa Cruz Island, you will find another highlight: the underground lava tunnels, located southeast of Santa Rosa.
-These tubes appear like a whitewashed subway tunnel and are ideal for exploring inside.
-The inside is lit, allowing you to see the fantastic stalactites growing within, and you will catch the bright eyes of barn owls residing here.
+On Isla Santa Cruz, you'll find another highlight: the underground lava tunnels, located southeast of Santa Rosa.
+These tubes look like whitewashed subway tunnels and are ideal for exploring inside.
+The inside is lit, allowing you to see the fantastic stalactites growing within, and you'll catch the bright eyes of barn owls residing here.

 Another major attraction is the Devil's Crown—a volcanic crater almost completely submerged in the ocean.
-You will find it off Floreana Island's northern coast, where you can enjoy some of the best snorkeling the Galapágos Islands have to offer.
-The coral reef sitting in the middle attracts an abundance of marine life with hammerhead sharks assembling around the edges, and dolphins and schools of tropical fish enjoying the shelter.
+You'll find it off Isla Floreana's northern coast, where you can enjoy some of the best snorkeling the Galapágos Islands have to offer.
+The coral reef in the middle attracts an abundance of marine life, with hammerhead sharks gathering around the edges and dolphins and schools of tropical fish enjoying the shelter.

 Chat with a local specialist who can help organize your trip.